habitus-eu/HabitusDocker/README.md

 `sudo docker run --rm -v /home/vincent/projects/fontys:/srv/shiny-server/data -p 3838:3838 habitus-app`

-3. Run app without exposing data: `sudo docker run --rm -p 3838:3838 habitus-app`
+(If you do `sudo docker run --rm -p 3838:3838 habitus-app` you would not expose the data to the app)

-4. Open app in browser: `http://localhost:3838/`
+3. Open app in browser: `http://localhost:3838/`

-5. Remove image: `sudo docker rmi habitus-app`
+4. Remove image: `sudo docker rmi habitus-app`